Regular maintenance, as well as being a legal requirement, is necessary to ensure fire doors remain fit for purpose.

 The answer is yes.
 It does matter because once you have decided that the door is a fire door it is necessarily subject to periodic inspection and maintenance in accordance with the requirements of the Fire Safety Order.
 This of course means that resources are required to meet those requirements and those resources and the expense thus incurred is wasted if the door doesn’t actually need to provide fire and smoke resistance.
 At a small and simple building this issue could represent a waste of money that could be spent elsewhere but at a large and complex hospital estate for example the cost implications are huge.

 To answer this question let’s look at the findings of two recent fire door inspection projects, one is an office and the other is a hospital.

-These are just two instances, others include schools, hospitals and sleeping accommodation, where the client was not sufficiently aware that fire doors must be seen as part of an overall fire strategy.
-It is necessary to identify fire risks and an escape strategy, only then is it possible to decide which doors need to be fire resisting.
-There is a danger that if the fire door inspector you appoint is focused only on the doors and not fire safety at the building as a whole then resources will be spent unnecessarily.
+These are just two instances, others include schools, hospitals and sleeping accommodations, where the client was not sufficiently aware that fire doors must be seen as part of an overall fire strategy.
+It is necessary to identify fire risks and an escape strategy, only then is it possible to decide which doors need to be fire-resisting.
+There is a danger that, if the fire door inspector you appoint is focused only on the doors and not on fire safety at the building as a whole, resources will be spent unnecessarily.